galaxyproject/iwc/best_practices/naming_conventions.md

 NOTE: When when Galaxy UI supports text wrapping on those, use underscores and dots, rather than blanks.
 The reason for this is that the majority of the best coding practices for programming languages (including Python and other languages used in Galaxy core and tool development) call for names *without blanks*.
 It helps to enable the Galaxy workflow names to be used if needed as the names of files, directories, variables, methods, classes, tables, columns, etc (almost) "as is", with minimal or no changes.
 For example, `seq_frag_v_0_2_0` will work as a valid name for variables, columns, etc in many programmming languages, such as Python, bash or SQL, but `seq frag v_0_2_0` and `seq_frag.v.0.2.0` will not always work.

 ## Workflow functionalities
-### Use a single standard delimiter to separate major workflow functionalities.
+### Use a single standard delimiter, such as +, to separate major workflow functionalities.

 It is a good practice to create a workflow name that consists of several major workflow functionalities joined together, e.g., `do this thing + do that thing + do one more thing`.
 Use a single standard delimiter, such as ` + ` or `, ` (plus sign or comma).
 As always, pick one delimiter and stick to it.
 Note the use of trailing blanks (or leading and trailing blanks) for the delimiters for proper line wrapping, for consistency with other programming languages and also with plain English punctuation.